KaganCanSit/KaganCanSit/README.md

   Please feel free to suggest or message me.
 As people share and develop with each other, they can build tomorrow.
 Take care of yourself.
 See you.

-  - 🚀 I am currently learning intermediate advanced level >> C, C++ ,C#, Design Patterns, Data Structures and Computer Systems Sub-Logics
+  - 🚀 I am currently learning intermediate advanced level >> C, C++ ,C#, Git, Design Patterns, Data Structures and Computer Systems Sub-Logics
-  - 💡 I am currently learning at introductory level >> Html, Css, JavaScript
+  - 💡 I am currently learning at introductory level >> Html, Css, JavaScript, Node.js, Boostrap And Java
   - 🧠 I’m looking to collaborate on >> Knowledge sharing and guidance for good development in software.
-  - 💭 I’m looking for help with >> C language, node.js advanced examples and solutions.
+  - 💭 I’m looking for help with >> C, C#, Node.js advanced examples and solutions.
 </div>

 <div align="center" class="github_stats">